open-source-modelling/singular_spectrum_analysis/README.md

 2. Create a new branch.
 3. Make your changes and commit them: git commit -m "Add some feature".

-The original code (written for Matlab) is available at https://github.com/NiemandN/SSABASIC and https://www.mathworks.com/matlabcentral/fileexchange/180188-singular-spectrum-analysis.
+A similar code (written for Matlab) is available at [GithHub](https://github.com/NiemandN/SSABASIC) and [Mathworks Exchange](https://www.mathworks.com/matlabcentral/fileexchange/180188-singular-spectrum-analysis).
 The original paper is available at SSRN: https://ssrn.com/abstract=5136637 or http://dx.doi.org/10.2139/ssrn.5136637.
 Feel free to contribute also to the Matlab version of SSA.

 ________________________________________
 ## Licence